What is Diluted EPS?

 In effect, we are isolating the earnings attributable to just common equity shareholders, which should NOT be inclusive of preferred equity holders.

-The critical difference here is that the common share count is adjusted for the exercising of dilutive securities, which in effect, increases the number of common shares outstanding.
+The notable difference between the diluted and basic EPS is that the common share count is adjusted for the exercising of dilutive securities, which in effect, increases the number of common shares outstanding.

 The weighted average of post-diluted common shares and the treasury stock method (TSM) is ordinarily used to calculate the denominator.